Bandera2014/GitHubTutorial/README.md

 <div id='pdm01'/>

 ## 4. Project Development
 When you are developing project, there are two ways you can upload projects and create new project.
-One way is to create the repository on github, clone the link to your pc, and work from there.
-This is considered the preferred method when pushing to github.
+One way is to create the repository on Github, clone the link to your pc, and work from there.
+This is considered the preferred method when pushing to
+Github.
 The other methods is working on a local project, deciding to create the repository on git hub and push it via remote.

 We will cover both methods.